usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 (4) Assistive Listening Systems.
 In assembly areas where permanently installed assistive listening systems are required by 4.1.3(19)(b) the availability of such systems shall be identified with signage that includes the international symbol of access for hearing loss ([Fig. 43(d)](#figure43d)).

 {% figure Figure 43a %}
-{% asset design-standards/fig_43a.gif alt="figure 43a" %}
+{% asset design-standards/fig_43a.gif alt="" %}
 {% figcaption %}
-<strong>Proportions, International Symbol of Accessibility.</strong> The diagram illustrates the International Symbol of Accessibility on a grid background.- 38 mm).
-Support for the handrail is from below.
+<strong>Proportions, International Symbol of Accessibility.</strong> The diagram illustrates the International Symbol of Accessibility on a grid background.
 {% endfigcaption %}
 {% endfigure %}

 ---

 {% figure Figure 43b %}
-{% asset design-standards/fig_43b.gif alt="figure 43b" %}
+{% asset design-standards/fig_43b.gif alt="" %}
 {% figcaption %}
 <strong> Display Conditions, International Symbol of Accessibility.</strong> The symbol contrast shall be light on dark or dark on light.
 {% endfigcaption %}